oszuidwest/zwfm-odrbuilds/README.md

 - **ODR-PadEnc** (v3.1.0)
 - **ODR-AudioEnc** (v3.6.0)
   - Minimal build (only piped input)
-  - Full build (ASLA, Jack, GStreamer and VLC support)
+  - Full build (ALSA, Jack, GStreamer and VLC support)

-These precompiled binaries are designed for easy integration into (y)our scripts or projects.
-The ODR-PadEnc binary is built with all options enabled, while ODR-AudioEnc is available in two variants: a minimal version that accepts piped input, and a full version that includes additional support for ASLA, Jack, GStreamer, and VLC.
+These precompiled binaries are designed for easy integration into your scripts or projects.
+The ODR-PadEnc binary is built with all options enabled, while ODR-AudioEnc is available in two variants: a minimal version that accepts piped input, and a full version that includes additional support for ALSA, Jack, GStreamer, and VLC.

 ## Operating System Support